 Our Initial Focus: Racial Education for White Evangelicals

 Racial disparities and tensions divide our communities.
-The Church is called to be a source of healing and peace.
+The Church is called to be a source of healing and transformation.

 However, White evangelicals often find themselves unaware of racial realities and unsure of how to engage in a Christ-like way in issues pertaining to race.
 When we try to reach across racial lines, even well-intentioned White evangelicals can do things that are not well received by communities of color.
 We can end up building, not removing, the walls between us.

 Many White evangelicals have work to do to prepare themselves to engage issues of race in ways that are respectful, responsible, and empowering to communities of color.
 We need to develop the knowledge, skills, and posture to be engaged and effective members of a reconciled and reconciling community.